 California Western believes a diverse student body enhances the educational experience for all students.
 We encourage students from all walks of life to submit a diversity statement if they feel their background can enhance the law school’s goal of diversity and educational enrichment.
 To ensure the benefits of diversity, we consider applicants with a variety of backgrounds, experiences, and personal characteristics, along with academic credentials, when reviewing applications.

 Examples of factors that may be considered for diversity purposes include but are

 - Older applicants or applicants with work experience.

 - Applicants who have overcome economic, religious or cultural disadvantages, personal adversity or other social hardships.

 - Applicants who have lived in a foreign country or come from a home where English is a second language.

 - Applicants with unusual career goals, employment history, volunteer or community service, or military or law enforcement experience

 An applicant who wishes to have his/her background or experience considered as part of the admissions process should provide written detailed information about his/her background or experience as part of the personal statement or in a separate diversity statement.

 Addenda or Other Statements

-Resumes should include a summary of your volunteer and/or work history, including activities where you assumed
+Resumes should include a summary of your volunteer and/or work history, and activities where a leadership role is held.